The Association for the Study of Play Online 2021 Conference

-- Current contact information for main presenter and all co-presenters
+- Current contact information and brief bio for main presenter or facilitator and all co-presenters

-- Session title (no more than 10 words)
+- Presentation title (no more than 10 words)

 - Provide a conceptual framework for your work,

 - Outline the session activities and plan for interaction.

 - Approval of Recording Session and Photos

 Submission Deadline: January 31, 2021

 Acceptance Notification will be by February 12, 2021

 Please submit presentation proposals here: https://forms.gle/dnVqKk3seYxvozLz9